BoiseState/interfaith-donation/documentation/docker-and-docker-compose/01-running-docker.md

 # Using Docker / Docker-Compose on the Interfaith Donation Application

-Docker is a great way to help automate both developer and production environments, and helps solve the issue of working on a team of developers that have different environments and systems.
+Docker is a great way to help automate both developer and production environments, and helps solve the issue of working in a team of developers that have different environments and systems.
 For more information on Docker, check out [their about page](https://www.docker.com/what-docker).

 Docker is being used for this exact purpose on the interfaith application.
 It helps